siconos/siconos/Front-End/doc/python/modules/Kernel/Modelisation.rst

 Example of the modelisation of a bouncing ball:
 +++++++++++++++++++++++++++++++++++++++++++++++

-A ball bouncing on the ground may be defined as a linear lagrangian time invariant dynamical system with one degree of freedom.
+A ball bouncing on the ground may be defined as a linear Lagrangian time invariant dynamical system with one degree of freedom.

 .. math::